 How Do I Find Items in the HFA Collection?

 Researchers can use Harvard Library's catalog, HOLLIS, to search for specific film, video, and audio items by title, creator, or through keyword searching.
 Finding aids, which provide detailed descriptions of archival materials, can be searched via HOLLIS Archival Discovery.
+All film resources at Harvard are listed on Harvard's LibGuides site.

 HOLLIS Search Tips for the HFA Collection